Skip to content

 Include

-Include instructions should be the first instructions of a *.stm file.
-An included file can include further *.stm files, thus nested includes are possible.
+The include instructions should be the first instructions of a \*.stm file.
+An included file can include further \*.stm files, thus nested includes are possible.
 The file path to be given is relative to the file with the respective include instruction.
 Nested includes of files from the same folder or in child folders are predictable; nested includes to files in parent folders would be bad practice.

 Const

-Declare and define a constant with ID and hex, binary, or decimal unsigned 32-bit integer value.
+The const instruction declares and defines a constant with ID and hex, binary, decimal unsigned value.

-It isn't possible to initialize a constant by referencing another constant or variable.
+It isn't possible to initialize a constant by referencing another constant.

 Var

-Declare and define a variable with ID and initial hex, binary, or decimal unsigned 32-bit integer value.
+The var instruction declares and defines a variable with ID and initial hex, binary, or decimal unsigned value.

 Array